 The Civic and Civic Hybrid were refreshed last year to answer some criticisms.
 Added standard features, including a backup camera and upgraded interior materials give the Civic great value, and tougher exterior styling gives it a more attractive face.

 The Accord midsize sedan/coupe returns for 2014 fresh off of a redesign last year, and the hits keep coming with the introduction of the Accord Hybrid.
 The Accord Hybrid has been rated at 50 city mpg, which puts it among the most fuel efficient cars in any segment.

-The hatchback Crosstour returns sporting updated V-6 power borrowed from the Accord along with the new six-speed automatic.
-It also offers plenty of standard features including Bluetooth® connectivity and a backup camera.
+The hatchback Crosstour returns sporting V-6 power and plenty of standard features including Bluetooth connectivity and a backup camera.

 Honda also offers a pair of hybrids with completely different aims.
 The CR-Z looks to prove that a hybrid can offer an engaging drive in addition to great fuel economy and the sport coupe is still the only hybrid on the market to offer a six-speed manual transmission.
 The efficient Insight hatchback goes the other direction, putting a premium on fuel economy (42 combined mpg) and a low base price.

 The CR-V compact crossover SUV remains one of the most compelling options in its crowded segment.
 It has plenty of useful features, like rear seats that fold forward for more cargo space with the pull of one handle and a new “Econ” button that maximizes fuel economy.

 Rounding out the crossovers is the midsize Pilot.
 It features seating for eight and a V-6 that offers ample power to go with cylinder deactivation technology which improves fuel economy.